horsaen/afreeca-downloader/README.md

 Unless specified, cookies aren't needed

 ### afreeca
-- Copy only the VALUE of PdboxTicket into [cookies](cookies)
+- Copy only the VALUE of PdboxTicket into [cookies/afreeca](cookies/afreeca)
 - Should end up looking something like ``.A32.7bbT5``

 ### pandatv
-- Copy only the VALUE of sessKey into [panda-cookies](plugins/pandatv/panda-cookies)
+- Copy only the VALUE of sessKey into [cookies/panda](cookies/panda)
 - Should just look like a random string

 Please note: using cookies on panda causes you to be kicked out of the current tab if you are grabbing the info for the same stream, there doesn't seem to be a fix for this (more testing needed)

 ### kick
-This one requires a bit more cookies, please add the VALUES to [kick-cookies](plugins/kick/kick-cookies) in the following order:
+This one requires a bit more cookies, please add the VALUES to [cookies/kick](cookies/kick) in the following order:

 1. __cf_bm
 2. cf_clearance